Betatron: Operation principle

-This condition is often called Widerøe's condition.
+This condition is often called Widerøe's condition, or the betatron condition.

 Etymology

 The name "betatron" (a reference to the beta particle, a fast electron) was chosen during a departmental contest.
 Other proposals were "rheotron", "induction accelerator", "induction electron accelerator", and even "Außerordentlichehochgeschwindigkeitselektronenentwickelndesschwerarbeitsbeigollitron", a suggestion by a German associate, for "Hard working by golly machine for generating extraordinarily high velocity electrons" or perhaps "Extraordinarily high velocity electron generator, high energy by golly-tron."

 Applications

 Betatrons were historically employed in particle physics experiments to provide high-energy beams of electrons—up to about 300 MeV.
 If the electron beam is directed at a metal plate, the betatron can be used as a source of energetic x-rays, which may be used in industrial and medical applications (historically in radiation oncology).
 A small version of a betatron was also used to provide a source of hard X-rays (by deceleration of the electron beam in a target) for prompt initiation of some experimental nuclear weapons by means of photon-induced fission and photofission in the bomb core.

 The Radiation Center, the first private medical center to treat cancer patients with a betatron, was opened by Dr. O. Arthur Stiennon in a suburb of Madison, Wisconsin in the late 1950s.